-There are 4 key actions within the Inbound Marketing Methodology:
+There are 3 key stages within the Inbound Marketing Methodology:

 1. Attracting The Right Audience

-- Search Engine Optimisation: Whilst the priority is to create content on your website that is created for the reader - educational, something of value etc. it is also important to ensure that the search engines understand the value of your content and it provides a suitable destination for the keywords and phrases that internet users are typing.
-Optimising your website (blogs, landing pages, and technical fundamentals) for search engines and attracting the right type of popularity is one of the basic ways of increasing your visibility online.
+- Search Engine Optimisation (SEO): Whilst the priority is to create content for the reader - educational, valuable, and relevant - it's also important to ensure that search engines understand the value of your content.
+Optimising your website (blogs, landing pages, and technical fundamentals) for search engines is one of the most practical and reliable ways of increasing your visibility online.

-- Social Media Marketing: Social Media continues to grow, adapt and engage internet users across a wide range of channels.
-Deploying a successful social strategy will really leverage the power of your content strategy by utlising these platforms as a targeted vehicle to bring users back to your website and increase your company awareness.
+- Social Media Advertising: Social Media continues to grow, adapt and engage users.
+Deploying a social strategy will leverage the power of your content by utilising specific platforms as a targeted vehicle to bring users back to your website.

 2. Converting Visitors Into Leads

-Attracting your target audience to your website is great, but how do you keep them there and encourage them to continue their buyer journey with your business before leaving?
-Ideally, you want to know which businesses or individuals are interested in your content, your products or services - so what we can you do to capture their interest?
+Attracting visitors to your website is great, but how do you keep them there and encourage them to continue their buyer journey with your business?

 - Contacts: Knowing who your contacts are, understanding their interests, who they work for and other useful attributes is a powerful conversion optimisation tool.
-Contact Data should be collected and segmented, ready for further nurturing so you can provide targeted value as they gain deeper qualification in your sales & marketing funnel.
+Contact Data should be collected and segmented, ready for further nurturing so you can provide targeted value as they make their way through your sales & marketing funnel.

-Integrating your Sales and Marketing efforts is imperative, particularly for B2B organisations and high value consumer companies.
-As prospective customers move further down the marketing funnel, it is important to provide different content that marries up to their position in the buyer journey as they are getting closer to a decision stage.
+Integrated Sales and Marketing is imperative for B2B organisations.
+As prospects move further down the marketing funnel, it's important to provide content that matches their stage in the buyer's journey and nurtures them further along.

-- CRM: with the success of attracting visitors and converting them into leads comes the challenge of segmenting them and ensuring your sales team understands who they are, where they came from and which are 'warm' enough to reach out to directly.
-Integrating your Customer Relationship Management System with the same data that your marketing database utilises will accelerate the sales conversation.
+- Customer Relationship Management (CRM): Now that you've successfully attracted visitors and converted them into leads, the next step is to segment them and ensure your sales team understands who they are, where they came from, and how qualified they are.
+Integrating your CRM system with the same data that your marketing database utilises will accelerate this sales conversation.

-- Closed-Loop Reporting: lets remove the use of 5 or 6 different tools to report on the success of your sales and marketing activities.
-By having a unified dashboard that groups together all of your campaign activities, it makes it very clear on how to leverage your strengths and improve your weaknesses.
+- Closed-Loop Reporting: Simplicity is the ultimate sophistication.
+By having a unified dashboard that groups together all of your campaign activities, you'll have a clear view of how to leverage your strengths and improve your weaknesses.

-- Email: gone are the days of 'cold' mass emailing; an irrelevant, impersonal offer with placeholder text, bulk-distributed to thousands of contacts has no place in the Inbound Methodology.
-Email should be used to nurture your prospective customers with content that is specific and helps them move further towards your sales team.
+- Email: Gone are the days of 'cold' mass emailing; an irrelevant, impersonal offer with placeholder text, bulk-distributed to thousands of contacts has no place in the Inbound Methodology.
+Email should be used to nurture your prospects with relevant content that is specific, useful, and helps them move further towards your sales team.
 Work with warm leads, and treat email with respect.

 4. Delighting Customers

 Continuing a relationship with a lead that has converted into a customer can generate as much reward, if not more, than gaining new clients from scratch.
 Customers that receive more than they expect will give more than you expect, often becoming brand advocates who leverage the power of referrals.
-With the possibility of cross-selling, up-selling & referral business - keep continuing to provide value to your customer base through:
+With the possibility of cross-selling, up-selling & referral business - you can continue providing value to your existing customer base through:

-- Social Monitoring: what are your customers saying, have they got questions, concerns, or are they presenting opportunities for you to provide further value?
-Monitor your customers movements and track relevant mentions throughout social networks and make sure you're showing up with answers when it matters the most.
+- Social Monitoring: What are your customers saying?
+Have they got questions, concerns, or are they presenting opportunities for you to provide further value?
+Monitor your brand mentions throughout social networks and make sure you're showing up with answers when it matters the most.

-- Smart Calls-To-Action: personalise what returning visitors see when they come back to your website.
-Identify who they are and what stage of the customer lifecycle they are in and present different calls-to-actions.
+- Smart Calls-To-Action: Personalise what returning visitors see when they come back to your website.
+Identify who they are and what stage of the buyer's journey they are in.
+Craft Smart Calls-To-Action that elicit a response.

-- Smart Text: when you introduce new services, features or products that your existing customer base can benefit from, adapt a personalised content approach that can change depending on who is visiting your website.
+- Smart Text: When you introduce new services, features, or products that your existing customer base can benefit from, adapt a personalised content approach that changes depending on who is visiting your website.